-These cost-savings are augmented by the effectiveness of TM practice in treating comorbid conditions.
-While the exact cost-saving potential of using TM as a PTSD treatment cannot be determined independent of a specifically-designed study, the following research on health care cost reductions through the TM technique suggests that these savings could be considerable.
+These cost-savings are augmented by the effectiveness of TM in treating comorbid conditions.
+While the exact cost-saving potential of using TM as a PTSD treatment cannot be determined independent of a specifically-designed study, the following research on health care cost reductions through TM suggest that these savings could be considerable.